Security, Safety & Justice (LD)

 For whom?

-The minor is multidisciplinary in nature, and is taught by lecturers from both the Faculty of Governance & Global Affairs at Campus The Hague, and from the Faculty of Technology, Policy & Management of TU Delft.
-The courses take place in The Hague and Delft, respectively.
-When admitting students, priority will be given to bachelor students from Leiden University, TU Delft and a limited number of students from Erasmus University Rotterdam.
-If there are still places available, students from other universities will also be admitted.
-The minor enables students to broaden their horizon, working together on security-related topics with colleagues from other universities.
+The minor is multidisciplinary in nature, is open to bachelor students from all majors, and is taught by lecturers from both Faculty of Governance & Global Affairs at Leiden University’s The Hague Campus, and from the Faculty of Technology, Policy & Management of TU Delft.
+The classes take place in The Hague and Delft, respectively.

 What will you learn?